 I found it

-Did you enjoy this post?
-If you’d like to be notified about future essays, podcasts, etc – join my mailing list.
+Would you like to be notified when new posts like this are published?
+Join my mailing list.
 You’ll hear from me about once per week.